 I love a sheet mask as much as the next beauty sucker.
 There's just something oddly satisfying about the grossness of hunkering down underneath a layer of soggy, sticky tissue (not to mention peeling the slimy sheath off after 30 minutes).
 In fact, I adore the whole experience so much that I can be found tearing open a sheet mask sachet practically every other day.

 By and large, I was never really bothered by the results of a potent face mask.
 Of course, drenching the face in any kind of serum is undoubtedly going to leave you a little glowier than usual, but I've been so caught up in the process that I've never even thought to reflect upon the results—it's always been a matter of moving on to the next one for me.

-Unlike any other masks that start to slip and slide, the carefully woven fibres hug every contour of the face, so it didn't move an inch—even when I found myself horizontal on the sofa while watching Broad City reruns.
+Unlike many other masks that start to slip and slide, the carefully woven fibers hug every contour of the face, so it didn't move an inch—even when I found myself horizontal on the sofa while watching Broad City reruns.